rigaux/sql/supports/sql/calcul.rst

             from Logement as l, Voyageur as v where région=lieu

+          select distinct l.nom as nomLogement, v.nom as voyageur from Logement as l, Séjour as s1, Voyageur as v, Séjour as s2 where l.code = s1.codeLogement
+            and l.code = s2.codeLogement
+            and s1.idVoyageur =v.idVoyageur
+            and s2.idVoyageur =v.idVoyageur

             select distinct l.nom as nomLogement, v1.nom as voyageur1, v2.nom as voyageur2
             from Logement as l, Séjour as s1, Voyageur as v1, Séjour as s2, Voyageur as v2 where l.code = s1.codeLogement